 H ALLOWANCE & CONTINGENCY LIST

-I DEPOSITS FOR MATERIALS AND EQUIPMENT

 ARTICLE 1 GENERAL PROVISIONS

 § 1.1 Owner’s Criteria

 This Agreement is based on the Owner’s Criteria set forth in this Section 1.1.

 (Note the disposition for the following items by inserting the requested information or a statement such as “not applicable” or “unknown at time of execution.”
 If the Owner intends to provide a set of design documents, and the requested information is contained in the design documents, identify the design documents and insert “see Owner’s design documents” where appropriate.)